polyverse/tcp-echo-server/README.md

-# exploits/tcp_server
+# tcp_echo_server
-This container listens on port 1234 and expects a TCP payload where the first 8 bytes represents the size to read, and then the data to read.
-The internal buffer size is 1024, so any payload greater than that will overflow the buffer since there's no size checking.

-The container also installs gdb and peda tools.
+Simple TCP echo server with buffer overflow vulnerability.

 ## Building

-The file `main.c` is built as part of the Docker image build process, resulting in a binary called `tcp_server`.
+The file `main.c` is built as part of the Docker image build process, resulting in a binary called `tcp_echo_server`.

 ```
 pv build docker